ALittlePatate/Rainbow-Cheat-CS-GO/README.md

 This project won't be updated for a while, please send me a message on discord (see contact) if you have a problem with it or create an issue on github.

 # Rainbow Cheat CS:GO
 A private csgo legit cheat in python 3.5 based on cheats found on [github](https://github.com) wich include wallhack, triggerbot, auto bhop, no flash and more in the next updates.
-The cheat is undetected (updated the 05/09/2020)
+If you want to contribute, be free to send me a message on discord (see contact) !

 # Read this (important)
 I played with this cheat ~100 hour online on VAC servers.
-The cheat is undetectable by VAC.
+The cheat is undetectable by VAC (updated the 05/09/2020)

 # Usage
 python Rainbow.py